mverk/WebLight/README.md

 Probably yes.
 I really want it to be a executable game/application.
 After I finished the Web version, I'll start working on an actual EXE.

 # How to use
-You will find a full guide how to use the WebLight Console in the WiKi of this github page
+You will find a full guide how to use the WebLight Console in the WiKi of this github page.